The Flash: What, like a bunch of Super Friends?

 Justice League Unlimited (2004-2006)

 The successor series, Justice League Unlimited, added more heroes from DC Comics, many of whom had never before been animated.
 After the events of the second season, the League recruit heroes from around the world to be prepared for the most powerful threats.
 Instead of the two or three part episodes, this series returned to the single episode format, which allowed for more obscure heroes and minor comic arcs to be spotlighted.
 To balance this out, a very strong myth arc was formed telling of a government conspiracy against the League, picking up from a few previous episodes, not just from the first Justice League series, but all the way back from Superman: The Animated Series.
 In addition, the villains get desperate as they have to face against a very powerful and well organized Justice League and eventually create the Legion of Doom in response.
-This incarnation lasted 39 episodes and was the last entry overall in the DC Animated Universe.
+This incarnation lasted 39 episodes and was the last show overall in the DC Animated Universe, eventually followed up years later by the release of the Batman and Harley Quinn animated film as well as Justice League vs. The Fatal Five animated film.

 Both iterations of Justice League were distinctive among superhero series for being true ensemble pieces.
 Pick any member of the core cast and in any given episode he or she might be the main hero of the story, used mainly as part of the larger team, or never even mentioned at all.
 Supporting cast members rotated out weekly, especially in Unlimited.
 In addition, while Jack Kirby's Fourth World creations were used extensively in Superman: The Animated Series, Steve Ditko's creations got the same treatment in this incarnation.

-There have been a series of animated movies featuring the Justice League in the DC Universe Animated Original Movies series, separate from the DCAU but which often use the same voice actors from this show.
+There have been a series of animated movies featuring the Justice League in the DC Universe Animated Original Movies series, separate from the DCAU, but frequently use the same voice actors from this show.
 These films include:

 - Justice League: Crisis on Two Earths: Notable for having started off as a movie bridging the gap between the end of Justice League and the beginning of Unlimited.
 While no longer set within the DCAU, the film retains many of the plot points and themes of the series.